elenaguilarv/Surfs_up/README.md

 # Surfs_up
 Performing a climate analysis using SQLAlchemy, SQLite and Flask

-Incorporate the Flask application and use 5 route pathways to guide and present key stakeholders data that describe weather patterns in Oahu:
+Created five route pathways using the Flask application to guide and present key stakeholders data that describe weather patterns in Oahu:
 1. Welcome | 2.
 Precipitation | 3.
 Stations | 4.
 Monthly Temperature | 5.
 Weather Statistics (choosing a start and end date)

 ## Challenge: Find Oahu's seasonal weather data